-- 1. The padlocks on the caravan use two different keys and the caravan door has it's own key.
-The club storage container has a combination lock. - 2.
+- 1. All the padlocks on the caravan and the club storage shed use the same key.
+The caravan door has it's own key. - 2.
 Use fridge magnets to hold up notices.
 (The walls are colour steel, so magnets will stick to them.) - 3.
 You can feed normal 240volt power into the cabin by plugging an extension lead into a power plug in the rear right-hand storage box compartment.
 There are two standard three-pin power plugs underneath the servery bench. - 4.
-The caravan is stored in the open at Phillip & Jane Herries, 15 Morley Road (off Pakowhai Road), Hastings - 5.
+The caravan is stored in an open shed at Pernel Orchard, Pakowhai Road, Hastings - 5.
 Always check with the equipment officer before moving the caravan or taking/borrowing gear from the caravan.